Skip to main content

 43rd Legislative District

-This year, Macri's accomplishments include passing bills to fund zero-emission school buses, prohibit book bans in schools by individuals, and require decarbonization planning for Puget Sound Energy.
-In previous sessions, she's worked hard to ensure that all Washingtonians have greater access to affordable housing, preserve abortion care access, and cap the cost of insulin at $35.
+This year, Macri's accomplishments include passing bills to fund zero-emission school buses, to prohibit book bans in schools by individuals, and to require decarbonization planning for Puget Sound Energy.
+In previous sessions, she's worked hard to ensure that all Washingtonians have greater access to affordable housing, to preserve abortion care access, and to cap the cost of insulin at $35.

 Macri has 20 years of experience in human services, championing affordable housing, and expanding health care.
 Her expertise and passion for expanding affordable housing options continue to be an incredible asset in Olympia.
 Macri deserves your vote to remain in the state House representing the 43rd Legislative District.

-This year, Macri's accomplishments include passing bills to fund zero-emission school buses, prohibit book bans in schools by individuals, and require decarbonization planning for Puget Sound Energy.
-In previous sessions, she's worked hard to ensure that all Washingtonians have greater access to affordable housing, preserve abortion care access, and cap the cost of insulin at $35.
+This year, Macri's accomplishments include passing bills to fund zero-emission school buses, to prohibit book bans in schools by individuals, and to require decarbonization planning for Puget Sound Energy.
+In previous sessions, she's worked hard to ensure that all Washingtonians have greater access to affordable housing, to preserve abortion care access, and to cap the cost of insulin at $35.

 Macri has 20 years of experience in human services, championing affordable housing, and expanding health care.
 Her expertise and passion for expanding affordable housing options continue to be an incredible asset in Olympia.
 Macri deserves your vote to remain in the state House representing the 43rd Legislative District.